Our services aim to assist offenders and their whanau to address the following reintegrative needs:

 - Reducing the risk of re-offending

-Our paid staff and volunteers work one-to-one in prisons and the community to carry out these services.
+Our paid staff and volunteers work one-to-one in the community to carry out these services.

 FAMILY SUPPORT